NHERI-SimCenter/R2DExamples/E16WDNRecoveryAndPerformanceAssessment/README.rst

 		**Minimum Pressure Override and Required Pressure Override:** These options allow users to override the minimum and required pressure values specified in the INP file.
 Since the minimum and required pressure values in the example are correct, we leave them unchanged (i.e., set as -1 so that they will be ignored).

 		**Pipe Damage Modeling:** In pipe damage modeling, the relationship between the pipe’s diameter and the equivalent orifice diameter - similar to the approach proposed by Shi and O’Rourke (2008) - for each pipe material (or damage type) is defined.
 The default value is set to Cast Iron, with average values derived from Shi and O’Rourke (2008).
-We have not provided material or the damage modeling based on the material, so so that R2D assumes the default value to be Cast Iron.
+We have not provided material or the damage modeling based on the material, so that R2D assumes the default value which is Cast Iron.

 			.. figure:: figures/r2dt-0015-SP-Hyd.png
 			   :width: 800px